aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 .. rubric:: Creating and deleting

-:numref:`table:me.library` lists the Model Edit Functions.
+:ref:`this table <table:me.library>` lists the Model Edit Functions.
 A new runtime library can be created using the function :any:`me::CreateLibrary`. if successful this function returns the library as an element in :any:`AllSymbols`.
 The function :any:`me::Create` creates a new node or